Find Affordable College Courses

 The average monthly payment of a loan this size is about $513, assuming that the borrower is on a 10-year repayment plan.

-Full Parks, Recreation & Leisure Studies at Olivet Nazarene University Report
+Read full report on Parks, Recreation & Leisure Studies at Aurora University

-Southern Illinois University Carbondale came in at #7 in this year’s edition of the Best Parks, Recreation & Leisure Studies Bachelor’s Degree Schools in the Great Lakes Region ranking.
-Located in the small city of Carbondale, SIUC is a public college with a fairly large student population.
+Southern Illinois University Carbondale ranked #7 on this year’s Best Parks, Recreation & Leisure Studies Bachelor’s Degree Schools in the Great Lakes Region list.
+Located in the city of Carbondale, SIUC is a public college with a large student population.

 Full Parks, Recreation & Leisure Studies at Southern Illinois University Carbondale Report